-The placement of the Event Center and other buildings on-site will ensure that the Project attractively terminates three secondary view corridors intersecting the site at Campus Lane, Bridgeview Way, and Illinois Street.
+The placement of the Event Center and other buildings on-site will ensure that the Project attractively terminates two view corridors intersecting the site at Campus Lane and Bridgeview Way.
 In each case, resulting views will include multi-layered, visually appealing and dynamic architecture, with the activity and art of the site made clearly visible from the street.
 Key view corridors towards downtown San Francisco (along Third Street) and the San Francisco Bay (along South Street and 16th Street) will be maintained.